-Most Australians perceive that conventional gender generalizations are restricting and destructive for young men and men, another public review has found.
+Most Australians perceive that conventional gender generalizations are restricting and destructive for young men and men, another public review has found, starting from trivial things, like a man cant wear a kaftan, to more serious topics.
 Furthermore maybe as opposed to mainstream thinking, numerous Australians are responsive to messages about other options, solid renditions of manliness.

 The review of 1,619 respondents, appointed by the Victorian Health Promotion Foundation, looked to measure individuals’ perspectives towards men and manliness.
 The example was illustrative of the Australian populace by age, state, and sexual orientation.

 A great many people settled on a couple of essential standards:

 - customary gender generalizations are restricting and unsafe for young men and men

 - there is strain on men to satisfy conventional manly generalizations

 - manly assumptions or obsolete thoughts of manliness keep men from carrying on with full lives

 - young men need all kinds of people as good examples, rather than just men.